-The City on January 11, 2019 circulated a Notice of Public Meeting to all property owners within 150 m of the Subject Lands and to the West Woodbridge Homeowners' Association, the Kleinburg and Area Ratepayers' Association, and the Greater Woodbridge Ratepayers' Association.
-A copy of the Notice of Public Meeting was also posted on the City's website at www.vaughan.ca and Notice Signs were installed on the Huntington Road and Rutherford Road street frontages, in accordance with the City's Notice Signs Procedures and Protocols.
+The City on January 11, 2019, circulated a Notice of Public Meeting to all property owners within 150 m of the Subject Lands and to the West Woodbridge Homeowners' Association, the Kleinburg and Area Ratepayers' Association, and the Greater Woodbridge Ratepayers' Association.
+A copy of the Notice of Public Meeting was also posted on the City's website at www.vaughan.ca and a Notice Sign was installed on the Huntington Road street frontage, in accordance with the City's Notice Signs Procedures and Protocols.